jianghao114/hometest/readme.txt

-this is git readme haha!
+this is git readme haha
+haha this is git learn second haha :!